-Ribbon: Configure > Reference Data > Settings > Auto Names and Counters Usage of Auto Names and Counters Analysts and others can use the sequential number for communicating unambiguously about the requirements without having to use the often long requirement name.
-The 'Apply on Creation' option must be checked to start using the auto numbering feature, this can also be used to temporarily suspend auto naming for example if other types of requirements are being entered that don't need to have sequential numbers assigned.
-Options for Auto Names and Counters There are options to define the prefix, counter and suffix for a requirement.
+Usage of Auto Names and Counters Ribbon: Configure > Reference Data > Settings > Auto Names and Counters

+Analysts and others can use the sequential number for communicating unambiguously about the requirements without having to use the often long requirement name.
+Select the 'Apply on Creation' option to start using the auto numbering feature; this can also be used to temporarily suspend auto naming, for example if other types of requirements are being entered that don't need to have sequential numbers assigned.

+Options for Auto Names and Counters

+There are options to define the prefix, counter and suffix for a requirement.